- Worship & Pray

 Frequently, couples who lead the Baptism Conference sessions are parents or grandparents.
 They are parishioners who are living out their own Baptism by serving others in the Church.

-There is generally in a need for new couples who are willing to be trained and to lead Baptism Conference sessions.
+There is generally a need for new couples who are willing to be trained and to lead Baptism Conference sessions.
 Often, couples only need to lead a session three times a year.

-Each month (except for the month of Easter) Saint John Vianney offers one class, usually on Wednesday or Thursday evening.
+Each month (except for the month of Easter) Saint John Vianney offers one class, usually on Tuesday or Wednesday evening.
 The Baptism Presenters (the husband and wife couple) arrive one-half hour earlier to set up the room and prepare the sharing.
 Presenters have access to instructional videos and a reference guide.
 These materials assist the presenters in sharing the beautiful significance of baptism and help them answer any questions about baptism.

 Often, lasting friendships are made from the time you spend together during this class.